metti/stg/doc/stgdiff.md

     Read ABI information from a `.stg` file.

-    NOTE: There are currently no format stability guarantees and this should be considered *completely experimental*.
+    NOTE: The `.stg` format is still novel and subject to change.

 ### Options